Skip to Main Content

 (AHS, 2018)

-If one parenthetical citation includes two or more references, order them the same way they appear in your References list, and separate them with a semi-colon:
+If one citation includes two or more references, order them the same way they appear in your References list.

 (Huang, 2018; Santos, 2020)

-For a reprint of original material where there are two dates, one being the original publication date and the second being the date of publication of the reprint, use both dates in chronological order separated by a slash:
+For a reprint of original material where there are two dates, use the original publication date first and then the date of publication of the reprint, separated by a slash.

 Quotes